-Step 23 - If the CG is behind the suggested point, add weight inside the nose cone by pouring lead shot into the nose cone and adding some epoxy.
+- ☐ Step 15 Pack the chute and assemble the rocket.
+When packing your chute, wrap the chute protector around the chute with the opening in the chute protector facing forward.
+Always make sure your chute is well protected as the hot ejection motor gasses will melt the nylon chute. - Step 16 Insert the largest motor that you intend to fly (or simulate the weight with an appropriate substitute) and ensure that the CG (where the rocket balances front to back) is at or in front of the point defined in the specifications on the first page.
+The CG should be measured from the tip of the nose cone. - ☐ Step 17 If the CG is behind the specified point, add weight inside the nose cone by pouring lead shot into the nose cone and adding some epoxy.
 Hold the nose cone with the tip down so the weight will be as far forward as possible.
 IMPORTANT: Screw in several screws through the plastic nose cone into the lead to hold it in place.
 Grind or cut off the screw head before filling and applying the nose cone finish.
 The epoxy will not stick to the inside of the nose cone and if you do not anchor with screws, the liftoff force will cause the weight to become dislodged causing an unstable model.

 IMPORTANT: Proper CG is critical to the stability of this model.
-This model will require approximately 18 to 24 oz of lead in the nose depending on how you build and the size motor you use to fly.
+This model will require some ballast in the nose - the amount will depend on how you build and the size motor you use to fly.
 Do not fly without balancing this model properly as a dangerous unstable flight will result.